25-Jun-2017, 10:55 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Jan Emiel's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Jan Emiel, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Jan Emiel needs time and space to himself, as any child does, but he cannot easily ask for this because of his deep fear of being rejected and alone.
-Because others' feelings are so important to him, he is likely to stifle his own direct expression of need in order to fulfill [...]
+His sensitive and highly intuitive nature makes him acutely aware of how others perceive him, even if they try to conceal it.
+Consequently much time and energy are likely to be spent in soliciting loving and affirmative responses from parents and family.
+But this child's [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Jan Emiel's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
 In a crisis he has many inner resources to help him cope, including an intuitive ability to turn to the right person for help at the right moment.
 If pressed he can also be reasonably practical, and can handle his everyday responsibilities and tasks.
 He is much tougher [...] [..]
 He also needs to give and receive a great deal of affection, and will be hurt and bewildered by undemonstrative family members who never pay compliments, avoid giving hugs, and cannot be bothered to offer him special treats on Christmas or his birthday.
 Holidays are magical [...]
 Hidden traits Despite his inherently optimistic spirit Jan Emiel may harbour many secret fears, and his confidence and faith in life may periodically be buffeted by strange moods of anxiety and mistrust.
 Deep down he does not forget the hurts and disappointments he experiences, and [...]
 IV.
 Emotional Needs and Patterns in Relationships